History of the Polish–Lithuanian Commonwealth (1569–1648): Cossacks and Cossack rebellions

-There weren't very many Cossacks in the mid 16th century in the south-eastern borderlands of Lithuania and Poland yet, but the first companies of Cossack light cavalry had become incorporated into the Polish armed forces already around that time.
+There were not very many Cossacks in the mid-16th century in the south-eastern borderlands of Lithuania and Poland yet, but the first companies of Cossack light cavalry had become incorporated into the Polish armed forces already around that time.
 During the reign of Sigismund III Vasa, the Cossack problem was beginning to play its role as Rzeczpospolita's preeminent internal challenge of the 17th century.

 Conscious and planned colonization of the fertile, but underdeveloped region was pioneered in the 1580s and 1590s by the Ruthenian dukes of Volhynia.
 Of the Poles, only Jan Zamoyski, who penetrated the Bracław area, was economically active by the end of the 16th century.
 There and in the Kiev area Polish fortunes also began to develop, often through intermarriage with Ruthenian clans.
 In 1630, the great Ukrainian latifundia were dominated by Ruthenian families, such as the Ostrogski, Zbaraski and Zasławski.
 At the outset of the great civil war of 1648, the Polish settlers comprised barely 10% of the middle and petty nobility, for example in the well-researched Bracław Voivodeship and Kiev Voivodeship.
 The early Cossack rebellions were, therefore, instants of social uprising, rather than national anti-Polish movements.
 As class warfare they were ruthlessly stamped out by the state, which would sometimes take their leaders to Warsaw for execution.

 Cossacks were first semi-nomadic, then also settled East Slavic people of the Dnieper River area, who practiced brigandage and plunder, and, renowned for their fighting prowess, early in their history assumed a military organization.
 Many of them were, or originated from run-away peasants from the eastern and other areas of the Commonwealth or from Russia; other significant elements were townspeople and even nobility, who came from the region or migrated into Ukraine.
 Cossacks considered themselves free and independent of any bondage and followed their own elected leaders, who originated from the more affluent strata of their society.
 There were tens of thousands of Cossacks already early in the 17th century.
 They had frequently clashed with the neighboring Turks and Tatars and raided their Black Sea coastal settlements.
 Such excursions, executed by formal subjects of the Polish king, were intolerable from the point of view of foreign relations of the Commonwealth, because they violated peace or interfered with the state's current policy toward the Ottoman Empire.